 - 50 g cocoa powder ½ cup, unsweetened

 To make the pie base

-In a large bowl, grind the cookies, add the melted butter and mix well.
-The mixture should be moist and holds together well.
-Line the bottom of a 9 inch pie dish with the mixture and gently pat down with your fingers so that some of the mixture goes up the sides of the dish.
+- Transfer the mixture to a 9-inch pie dish and gently pat down with your fingers so that some of the mixture goes up the sides of the dish.

 To make the filling

 - In a medium saucepan add 50 g cocoa powder, 700 ml warm milk, 250 g sugar, ¼ teaspoon salt, and 50 cup g cornstarch and stir to mix.

 - Place on medium heat, and stir once in a while to ensure it does not stick to the bottom.